Do you know that babies tooth buds develop before they’re born? As these buds “cut” through the gums, teeth usually appear in the following order:

 Teething symptoms: how do you know if your baby is teething?

 Watch this video to find out.

-The key is to look for these seven signs of teething
+The key is to look for these seven teething symptoms

 - Biting more than usual

-Your baby will become a vampire!
+This teething symptom wii turn your baby into a vampire!
 Bite, bite, bite on anything from plastic spoons, to toys to your breast!
 I find that Griffin likes hard plastic things to chew on the best.
 Of course, there’s a plethora of teething toys on the market which may also help.